PM2.5 and PM10 Monitoring on Construction: A Complete Guide

 Many construction sites monitor PM10 and PM2.5 levels at property boundaries—measuring compliance with EQS limits.
 This approach answers one question: “Are we within regulatory limits?”
 But it doesn’t answer the operational questions that actually prevent problems:

 Which activity generated the PM2.5?
 Crushing creates different particulate signatures than traffic.
 Demolition differs from excavation.
 Without source identification, you can’t target controls effectively.
 You might increase water suppression across the entire site when the actual problem is uncontrolled crushing in one area.
-You deploy expensive blanket controls instead of targeted ones.
+How to identify dust sources on your construction site provides the foundational approach to this critical analysis.

 Where is the PM2.5 coming from spatially?
 A single boundary monitor shows you a reading but not the source direction or distance.
 Is the spike from your site or from wind-blown dust from neighbouring activity?
 You can’t defend your compliance record without knowing whether exceedances originate from your operations or external sources.

 How quickly can you respond?
 By the time PM2.5 readings spike at a boundary sensor, fine particles have already travelled significant distances.
 They originated elsewhere on your site minutes earlier.
-Without knowing the source location, you can’t deploy targeted mitigation before particles reach sensitive receptors.
-You can only document that exceedances occurred.
+Real-time dust monitoring systems which one works best enables rapid response before particles reach sensitive receptors.
+Without them, you can only document that exceedances occurred.

 Particle monitoring alone tells you “what happened”—levels exceeded limits.
 Source identification tells you “what caused it”—activity X in location Y generated it—enabling you to prevent it.